.458 SOCOM

-The .458 SOCOM (11.63×40mm) is a moderately large round designed to work in an AR-15 platform.
+The .458 SOCOM (11.63×40mmRB) is a moderately large round designed to work in an AR-15 platform.
 This is achieved by installing a 458 bolt and barrel.
-The 300 gr round offers a supersonic muzzle velocity of 1900 ft/s and 2405 ft.lbf, similar to a light .45-70 but with a much smaller case.
+The 300 gr round offers a muzzle velocity of 1900 ft/s and 2405 ft.lbf, similar to a light .45-70 but with a much smaller case.

 History

 Prompted by the lack of power offered by the 5.56 NATO cartridge used in the M4 carbine and the M16 rifle, the .458 SOCOM came about from informal discussion of members of the special operations command, specifically Task Force Ranger's experience that multiple shots were required to incapacitate members of the opposing force in Mogadishu during Operation Gothic Serpent.
 Marty ter Weeme of Teppo Jutsu and Tony Rumore of Tromix designed the cartridge in 2000 and Tromix was contracted to build the first .458 SOCOM rifle in February 2001.

-The project sponsor set forth a number of specific requirements namely that the cartridge had to fit in the M4 carbine and be capable of firing heavy-for-caliber projectiles at subsonic velocity using suppressors.
+The project sponsor set forth a number of requirements including that the cartridge fit in the M4 carbine and be capable of firing heavy-for-caliber projectiles at subsonic velocity using suppressors.
 During the development phase, various other cartridges were considered and proposed to the project sponsor, but rejected as not meeting all the requirements.
 The cartridges considered were 7.62×39mm, 9×39mm Grom, .45 Professional (which has since become the .450 Bushmaster), and .50 Action Express.
 At the time, the .499 LWR cartridge was still in the development phase and had not been chambered commercially.

 The .45 Professional was ruled out because, in an interview with industry press, the developer of said cartridge stated that steel proprietary to General Motors was used in the bolts and extractor to withstand the high operating pressures.
 The .50 AE and .499 LWR were ruled out because in 2000 only two bullets were offered in .501 diameter, both developed as pistol bullets for the .50 AE and not heavy enough for the subsonic suppressed role.
 Research had indicated that a short belted cartridge called the .458 × 1.5" Barnes had been adopted for use in suppressed bolt-action rifles for use in South East Asia during the Vietnam War.
 It was shown as effective in terms of ballistics, firing a 500-grain bullet subsonically, but not ideally suited for its role due to the size and weight of the platform.
 Combined with the wide selection of bullets available in .458 diameter, this cemented the choice of caliber.